Masimo: SedLine brain function monitoring

 In 2010, Masimo began offering brain function monitoring to measure the effects of anesthesia and sedation by monitoring both sides of the brain's electrical activity (EEG).
 Studies have shown this results in more individualized titration and improved care.

 Capnography and gas monitoring

-In 2012, Masimo began offering ultra-compact mainstream and sidestream capnography as well as multigas analyzers for end-tidal carbon dioxide (CO2), nitrous oxide (N2O), oxygen (O2), and anesthetic agents, for use in the operating room, procedural sedation, and in intensive care units (ICU).
+Masimo began offering ultra-compact mainstream and sidestream capnography as well as multigas analyzers for end-tidal carbon dioxide (CO2), nitrous oxide (N2O), oxygen (O2), and anesthetic agents, for use in the operating room, procedural sedation, and in intensive care units (ICU).
 A multi-center study at Cincinnati Children's Hospital Medical Center, University Medical Center (Tucson, Arizona), and Children's Medical Center (Dallas), found that respiratory rate measured from noninvasive, acoustic monitoring had similar accuracy and precision as nasal capnography, the current standard of care when used in pediatric patients.

-Masimo SafetyNet

-In 2020, in response to the COVID-19 pandemic, Masimo introduced Masimo SafetyNet for the smartphone.
-In addition to helping combat COVID-19, Masimo SafetyNet can also be configured to help clinicians create, relay, and manage treatment plans for more than 150 other health needs.

-Bridge
+Opioid monitoring and treatments

-In 2020, Masimo also introduced Bridge, a drug-free, non-surgical device that uses neuromodulation to aid in the reduction of symptoms associated with opioid withdrawal.
+In June 2020, the company released Bridge, a medical device intended to reduce symptoms of opioid withdrawal via neuromodulation.

-W1

-In 2022, Masimo announced the W1 health watch for consumers.